sougata-ub/saha-bari-kali-pujo/index.md

 </p>

 ## Darshon E Maa Er Dorshon
 Being the first of the ten [Mahavidyas](https://en.wikipedia.org/wiki/Mahavidya), [Maa Kali](https://en.wikipedia.org/wiki/Kali) is the epitome of [Shakti](https://en.wikipedia.org/wiki/Shakti). _Her_ iconography depicts _Her_ as "ugra" (fierce) - dark as the darkest [Kartik Amavasya](https://en.wikipedia.org/wiki/Amavasya) night sky, with three wide-open eyes that see past time, long tangled hair, a lolling crimson tongue, and a garland of countless skulls symbolizing the passing of time - innumerable births and deaths (*Kaal*). _She_ stands on [Lord Shiva](https://en.wikipedia.org/wiki/Shiva), in the cremation ground (*samshan*).
 In _Her_ left hands, _She_ holds a severed head and a *kharga* (scimitar), symbols of the destruction of [Ahamkara](https://en.wikipedia.org/wiki/Ahamkara) (ego, the “I” consciousness) and [Avidya](https://en.wikipedia.org/wiki/Avidy%C4%81_(Hinduism)) (ignorance).
 In _Her_ right hands, _She_ blesses and grants boons through the [Abhaya](https://en.wikipedia.org/wiki/Abhayamudra) and [Varada mudra](https://en.wikipedia.org/wiki/Varadamudra).
 Despite this fierce iconography, we love and adore _Her_ in our own ways.
 For example, my sister, looking at our community's (*para*) Kali idol (*murti*), exclaimed, “Maa ke khub cute dekhte lagche” (Maa looks so cute).
 That's the magic of Kali - terrifying yet tender, destructive yet deeply loving.

 _But who really is Maa Kali?
 What does She signify? **How can we see Her as Thakur Sri Ramakrishna saw Her?**_
-Let’s take a journey together - to see Maa as the Mother, as Power, as the Primordial Energy, and as the Self within, each revealing a different facet of the same truth.
+Let's take a journey together - to see Maa as the Mother, as Power, as the Primordial Energy, and as the Self within, each revealing a different facet of the same truth.
 Understanding each, we discover that how we see Maa depends on our *Bhava* - the inner feeling with which we approach Her.

 <!-- 4 TILES (OVERVIEW) -->
 <div class="tiles-4">